vladdoster/t_s/hw_2.md

 # Part 2

 a.
-The data is cyclic however there seems to be an upward trend in sales of beer which plataeus and seems to be pulling back.
+The data is very much cyclic however there seems to be an upward trend in sales of beer which plataeus and seems to be pulling back.

 ![a](https://github.com/vladdoster/t_s/blob/master/a.png)